bludmas/WinLib/README.md

 ## What is this?
 A simple library module made for roblox

-It has: Discord webhook, Game and Math functions.
+It has: Discord webhook, Game, AI and Math functions.

 ## Why?